PortNumber53/agent-thing/deploy/README.md

 `systemd/agent-thing.service` expects the application to run from `/var/www/vhosts/agent-thing/current`.
 Override the execution user or working directory as needed before copying the file to `/etc/systemd/system/agent-thing.service`.

 For convenience, `systemd/agent-thing.env` sets `PORT=32000` so the backend matches the nginx upstream definition.
 Place this file at `/etc/agent-thing/config.env` on `pinky` and adjust as needed.
+Update `AGENT_THING_ALLOWED_ORIGINS` in the env file with the Cloudflare (or other) frontend origins so browser requests pass CORS validation.